 The province's health minister says Quebecers 12 to 17 years old will be offered a first dose of COVID-19 by the end of June and will be fully vaccinated by the time they return to school in September.

-All adults in Ontario can now book COVID-19 vaccine appointments.
+All adults in Ontario are eligible to book COVID-19 vaccine appointments as of May 18.

 People turning 18 in 2021 can book Pfizer-BioNTech shots.